binaural beats Lucid Dreaming

 How to Lucid Dream

-The brain is already in a sleepy state, which makes it easier to fall back into a semi-like sleep state while maintaining the awareness required to control your dreams.
+At this time, the brain is already in a sleepy state, which makes it easier to fall back into a semi-like sleep state while maintaining the awareness required to control your dreams.

 Consider this scenario:

-Think about those times on a weekend when you have a lie in, or when you're a little sick and have a day off to stay in bed.
+Think about those times on a weekend when you have a lie-in, or when you're a little sick and have a day off to stay in bed.

-You may recall waking up in the morning at your normal time and then falling back into a light sleep where you're sort of aware of the fact that you have woken up and are in bed, but you're also having a vivid dream – so vivid that it seems real.
+You may recall waking up in the morning at your normal time and then falling back into a light sleep where you're somewhat aware of the fact that you have woken up and are in bed, but you're also having a vivid dream – so vivid that it seems real.

-In this state, you are very close to lucid dreaming: because you are dreaming but part of your brain is aware of where you are and what you are doing.
+In this state, you are very close to lucid dreaming because you are dreaming, but part of your brain is aware of where you are and what you are doing.

 Download Lucid Dreaming today and create your own dreamworld, with your own environment, characters and stories!